The shortest and

 MOTHER OF SORROWS CATHOLIC CHURCH

 Residents and visitors are always welcome to participate in Holy Mass, celebrated on Saturdays at 5:00PM and Sundays at 9:30AM.
-If traveling, join us for Mass wherever you are via live-streamed Mass Saturdays at 5:00PM.
+When traveling, join us for Mass wherever you are via live-streamed Mass Saturdays at 5:00PM.

 If you or someone you know is sick and would like to receive Holy Communion at home, email carolk4mos@gmail.com to set up a convenient time.